sharash/sharash.github.io/docs/_posts/2020-09-13-schedule-adjusted-league-table.markdown

 ```

-To obtain the least-squares solution, I could use lsfit, but in this case I use the Moore-Penrose pseudoinverse (via SVD) instead.
+To obtain the least-squares solution, I could use `lsfit`, but in this case I use the Moore-Penrose pseudoinverse (via SVD) instead.
 ```r
 # solve linear system AX=Y with Moore-Penrose pseudoinverse
 mp.solve = function(A, Y, tol=1e-8){